 Information shared within a structured and secure information sharing environment helps critical infrastructure owners and operators guide investments, implement protective programs, and ensure effective response to infrastructure threats as they arise.

 The Department has established several operations and tools to support information sharing within and among the critical infrastructure sectors.
 These include:

 - Homeland Security Information Network - Critical Infrastructure (HSIN-CI) — HSIN is the trusted network for homeland security mission operations to share Sensitive But Unclassified (SBU) information.
 The Critical Infrastructure community on HSIN (HSIN-CI) is the primary system through which private sector owners and operators, DHS, and other Federal, state, and local government agencies collaborate to protect the Nation’s critical infrastructure.
 HSIN-CI provides real-time collaboration tools including a virtual meeting space, document sharing, alerts, and instant messaging at no charge.

-- Infrastructure Protection Gateway (IP Gateway) — The IP Gateway serves as the single interface through which DHS partners can access a large range of integrated infrastructure protection tools and information to conduct comprehensive vulnerability assessments and risk analysis.
+- CISA Gateway (CISA Gateway) — The CISA Gateway serves as the single interface through which DHS partners can access a large range of integrated infrastructure protection tools and information to conduct comprehensive vulnerability assessments and risk analysis.